Microsoft EA Renewal

 Read our Microsoft EA FAQs.

-Q: What are common pitfalls to avoid during EA renewal?
+Q: What are the common pitfalls to avoid during EA renewal?

 A: Common renewal pitfalls include:

 • Starting too late: Waiting until the last minute to begin renewal discussions can lead to rushed decisions or even a lapse in coverage.
-Avoid this by starting the process 6-12 months in advance so you have ample time.
+Avoid this by starting the process 6-12 months in advance, allowing you ample time.

-• Missing cost optimization opportunities: Renewal is the best time to optimize pricing and terms, but some companies accept the initial quote.
+• Missing cost optimization opportunities: Renewal is the ideal time to optimize pricing and terms, but some companies accept the initial quote without further review.
 To find savings, you should negotiate and explore different licensing options (like shifting to Microsoft 365 bundles or adjusting levels).
-Not doing so is a missed opportunity.
+Failing to do so is a missed opportunity.

 By being aware of these pitfalls, you can take proactive steps (like thorough usage reviews, early planning, stakeholder meetings, and having an adoption roadmap) to avoid them and ensure your renewal is successful and cost-effective.